ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 In this lab, you will

-* Provision a VSTS project with some sample data and users
+* Provision a Team Services project with some sample data and users
-* Provision a Ubuntu based VM with Eclipse installed
+* Provision a Ubuntu VM with Eclipse installed
-* Install and explore **Team Explorer Everywhere** , the VSTS plug-in for Eclipse
+* Install and explore **Team Explorer Everywhere**, the VSTS plug-in for Eclipse
+* Install and explore **Azure Toolkit for Eclipse**
 * Setup a build definition to build and test the code, then push it to a Azure Container Registry
 * Setup an Azure Web app and configure a CD pipeline in VSTS